 Tips to Climb Faster

-- Focus on placements above kills — a 2nd place finish is always better than a 4th with more kills
+- Focus on placements above kills — a 2nd place finish is always better than a 4th with more kills.
+RS is awarded based on placement relative to your seed, not raw stats.

-- Play the same build every game to build muscle memory and decision-making consistency
+- Play the same build every game to build muscle memory and decision-making consistency.
+Switching loadouts mid-grind resets your adaptation curve.

-- Don't play ranked when you're tired, frustrated, or distracted
+- Don't play ranked when you're tired, frustrated, or distracted.
+Tilt sessions accelerate RS loss faster than you can recover it.

-- Review your losses — identify one specific mistake per game and focus on fixing that
+- Review your losses — identify one specific mistake per game and focus on fixing that.
+Most players bleed RS making the same two or three errors repeatedly.

 Want to Skip Straight to Your Target Rank?